Twin-S: A Digital Twin for Skull-base Surgery: System Components

 \section{System Components}

-Building a digital twin system for skull-base surgery requires precise modeling, tracking, and updating of the patient's anatomy, the surgeon's tool(s), and the surgical camera.
-In our setup, the system includes a surgical phantom to simulate the patient's anatomy, a surgical drill as the ablation tool, and a stereo surgical microscope. \ours{} acquires 3D poses of each component via an optical tracker (FusionTrack 500, Atracsys).
-The pose measurements are streamed into a physics-based real-time virtual environment built upon AMBF~\citep{munawar_virtual_2021}.
-The virtual environment provides computational analysis as feedback to the real-world processes.
-For example, \ours{} generates per-pixel segmentation information of the surgical scene for downstream tasks.
-The three poses of interest are the $\sethree$ transformations from the optical tracker to the camera $\FT{\cam}$, the surgical drill $\FT{\drill}$ and the surgical phantom $\FT{\phan}$.
-An overview of our physical setup is shown in \autoref{fig:Overview}.
+Building a digital twin system for skull base surgery requires precise modeling, tracking, and updating of the patient's anatomy, the surgeon's tool(s), and the surgical camera.
+In our setup, the system includes a surgical phantom to simulate the patient's anatomy, a surgical drill as the ablation tool, and a stereo surgical microscope. \ours{} acquires 3D poses of each component via an optical tracker (FusionTrack 500, Atracsys\footnote{\href{https://www.atracsys-measurement.com/products/fusiontrack-500/}{https://www.atracsys-measurement.com/products/fusiontrack-500/}}).
+We use $o$ to denote the optical tracker.
+The pose measurements are streamed into a physics-based real-time simulation built upon AMBF~\cite{munawar_virtual_2021, munawar2023fully}.
+The simulation provides computational analysis as feedback to real-world processes.
+An overview is shown in \autoref{fig:Overview}.